txstate-etc/dataloader-factory/README.md

 const books = await ctx.loaders.loadMany(booksByAuthorLoader, authorIds, filters)
 ```

+## Mutations
+In graphql, after a mutation there will be a query, which can be very complex.
+If this query
+is evaluated after you have already done some dataloading (e.g. to find related objects to help
+authorize the mutation), you will want to get rid of any cache that was fetched before the mutation
+completed.
+Creating a new DataLoaderFactory instance is one way, but probably cumbersome.
+Instead
+of replacing your instance, you can call `.clear()` on your instance and all your existing
+dataloaders will be tossed so that your post-mutation query can run against fresh data.

 ## TypeScript
 This library is written in typescript and provides its own types.
 When you create a new loader type,
 you can choose whether to provide your types as generics, which will help you write your `fetch` function properly, or you can write your `fetch` function and its input/return types will be used implicitly for everything else.